tmadminz/Tele-LeechX/README.md

 * `APP_ID`: Get this Value from [my.telegram.org/apps](https://my.telegram.org/apps).

 * `API_HASH`: Get this Value from [my.telegram.org/apps](https://my.telegram.org/apps).
-  * N.B.: if Telegram is blocked by your ISP, try our [Telegram bot](https://telegram.dog/UseTGXBot) to get the IDs.
+  * NOTE: If Telegram is blocked by your ISP, try Telegram to get the IDs.

-* `AUTH_CHANNEL`: Create a Super Group in Telegram, add `@GoogleIMGBot` to the group, and send /id in the chat, to get this value.
+* `AUTH_CHANNEL`: Create a Super(Means Changing it to `Visible` for `Chat History for New Members`) in Telegram, forward a Message from the Group to `@ShowJsonBot` to get this value.

-* `OWNER_ID`: ID of the bot owner, He/she can be abled to access bot in bot only mode too(private mode).
+* `OWNER_ID`: ID of the Bot Owner, He/She can be abled to access bot in bot only mode too(`Private mode`).

 </details>

-## Optional Configuration Variables
+## Optional Configuration Variables :-

 * `DOWNLOAD_LOCATION`